mariam5111/Smart_LMS/README.md

     }
   }
 }
+2. Reviews Rating Engine
+The ratingAverage of each course is recalculated automatically after any review is created, updated, or deleted — using a MongoDB Aggregation Pipeline ($group + $avg) instead of manual math.

-📊 Aggregation & Dashboards
+3. Aggregation Dashboards
-All dashboards use MongoDB Aggregation Pipelines to compute statistics server-side (not on the client).
+All dashboards use MongoDB Aggregation Pipelines to compute statistics server-side.

-Admin Dashboard (/dashboard/admin)
-Users grouped by role

-Courses grouped by status

-Total enrollments & submissions

-Top 5 courses by enrollment count

-Average progress per category

-Instructor Dashboard (/dashboard/instructor)
-Total courses, students, assignments, submissions

-Per-course average progress & completions

-Top 5 students by average score across instructor's courses

-Student Dashboard (/dashboard/student)
-Total enrollments, completed, active, dropped

-Average progress

-Total submissions & average score

-Per-course progress breakdown
+Example — Top Courses:

-Example: Top Courses Aggregation js
+js
 Course.aggregate([
   { $sort: { enrollmentCount: -1 } },